Once

 to be released on a MUSIRAMA disk but this never happened as the contract with

 Bertelsmann had been canceled.
-Tom Null discovered the recording when searching
+Tom

-the archives with Remington tapes and released the recording on Varèse-Sarabande
+and released the recording on Varèse-Sarabande VC81046 (See

 Varèse-Sarabande).
-John W. Freeman co-authored
+John

-Medal by the Metropolitan Opera Guild.
+the Belmont Medal by the Metropolitan Opera Guild.
+He was in his mid twenties

-wrote the liner notes for many a Remington release.
+when he wrote the liner notes for many a Remington release.
 John

 W. Freeman wrote the liner notes for: